 Another observation I have at this sixth month is the way spring brings a new Amsterdam to life.
 Last semester, when I arrived at the end of August, I was entranced by the lively green parks, the lovers languishing beautifully on the grass, people leaning out their windows and balconies, feeling the slow, syrupy energy of a city during the bottom end of summertime.
 Steadily, I can feel that same energy seep into the city again.
 On bright, sunny days, cafe patios are full of people smoking, sitting, faces tilted towards the sun, scarves loose around their necks.
 At the parks, it is hard to find a free bench so I just sit up against a tree, using my backpack as a cushion.
 Kids play soccer on the illuminated green lawns of Oosterpark.
 Off leash chase each other, their owners strolling far behind.
 Several old men sit up on the hill on little fold out chairs, overlooking the duck pond, sharing a cigarette with their bikes parked behind them like patient, tethered horses.
 Purple bell-shaped blossoms cluster together in the green belts, daffodils wave their starry yellow faces, the trees are starting to take on tiny, tiny traces of white buds and green leaves.
 The canals shine under the blue sky, the merchant houses stand up straighter.
 Laughter rises from behind the bike racks; a friend group sits on the edge of the canal, sharing jokes.

 Amsterdam was a different city when the days were getting shorter and colder last fall; now the sun sets around 8:30 p.m.
 I remember, sometime around the start of last December, I went to the museum with one of my friends.
 We initially wanted to go to the zoo, but the forecast strictly forbade any outdoor activities.
 We paid for overpriced tickets to the Moco, spent a little under an hour looking at the artwork, got hungry and ate doner at a Doner Plaza Mercator.
 We stood in the biting cold for almost ten minutes waiting for the tram.
-I remember this vividly because of how cold it was, because even in the moment I was thinking, this is probably the coldest I have ever been.
+It is such a vivid memory; even in the moment I was thinking, this is probably the coldest I have ever been.
 I looked at the pale gray sky and thought, If it were to rain right now, it would turn to snow.
 Everyone hurried about in huge long coats, scarves wrapped all around their heads, girls’ hair spilling out, men’s eyes peeking under their beanies.
-It seemed in everyone’s best interest to move from where they were to where they needed to be as quickly as possible, and spend as little time as possible in the relentless cold.
+It seemed in everyone’s best interest to move from where they were to where they needed to be as quickly as possible, and spend as little time as possible in the relentless weather.

 More Blogs From This Author